1. Basis of recognition

 You agree to:

-(a) provide to Members clinical services that you have the capability and capacity to provide safely and in a Clinically Appropriate manner;
+(a) provide to Members services that you have the capability to do so in a safe and professional manner;

-(g) ensure that each health care professional employed or engaged by you to perform the running of your clinical services for a Member has the qualifications, skills and expertise necessary for the work to be performed and is registered with the relevant professional body;
+(f) ensure that each health care professional employed or engaged by you to perform the running of your clinical services for a Member has the appropriate qualifications and is registered with the relevant professional body;

-(h) ensure all staff employed or engaged by you undertake relevant learning and development in order to meet mandatory and professional development requirements for their designated roles and professional registration;
+(g) ensure all staff employed or engaged by you undertake professional development requirements for their designated roles and professional registration.